The Friends and Family Test

 You are able to respond to the Friends and Family Test in a number of ways:

-- Text message (if you would like to opt out of this service, please speak to a member of staff or reply to the message with the word 'STOP')
+- Text message (if you would like to opt out of this service, please speak to a member of staff or reply to the text message you receive with the word 'STOP')

 - Automated phone message (if you would like to opt out of this service, please speak to a member of staff)